 Love is All You Need is a 2012 romantic comedy by Danish director Susanne Bier and starring Pierce Brosnan and Trine Dyrholm.

+with your life and will leave only the hardest heart untouched.
 This is a real adult romantic comedy, almost like Mamma Mia! but better!
 This film is subtitled, alternating between Danish, Italian and English, but the variety of languages doesn't stop the romance.

-* Dyrholm has an unusual magnetism, the kind of face that seems open and unguarded, yet you can't figure out just what it is she's thinking - she and Brosnan share an excitingly adult chemistry.*
+* Dyrholm has an unusual magnetism, the kind of face that seems open and

 TIME Magazine

-*Buffeted by languorous Italian vistas and the emotional depth of the characters, the film falls more into the Nancy Meyers camp of rom com, in which relatable late-in-life romances are played out against sumptuous settings.*
+characters, the film falls more into the Nancy Meyers camp of rom com,

 Film Comment Magazine